-Prepare for the infrastructure services portion of the Cisco ICND2 exam—one of two qualifying exams for the CCNA Routing and Switching certification.
-Learn about the Hot Standby Routing Protocol (HSRP), cloud resources, access control lists (ACLs), and more.
+Prepare for the infrastructure services portion of the Cisco ICND2 exam.
+Learn about the Hot Standby Routing Protocol (HSRP), cloud resources, access control lists, and more.

 - [Russell] Hello, and I'd like to welcome you to Infrastructure Services for ICND2, version three.
 Now I'm Russell Long, and I've been working professionally in IT for over 17 years now.
 I've served in several roles over my career, starting as a Layer One Splicing Tech with copper and fiber, and ending my career as a Network Administrator.
 Now, I want to go over what we're going to actually cover in this course so you're kind of prepared on what we're going to be discussing and the different technologies we're going to be diving into.